 Select an excitation laser power that both ensures non-significant frame-to-frame bleaching and strong enough signal to clearly discriminate individual liposomes from the background.
 The optimal setting will depend on the specific microscope used as well as the fluorophore combination.
 Make sure that detectors are not saturated as this will bias intensity quantification.

 Imaging both the DOPE-Atto488 and DOPE-Atto655 fluorophores in the liposomes requires imaging multiple channels.
 Thus, make sure each channel is imaged sequentially to avoid cross excitation.
-That is, first take one image by exciting at 480nm and reading emission at e.g 510-550nm.
-Thereafter, take another image by exiting at 640nm but reading emission only at e.g. 660-690nm.
+That is, first take one image by exciting at 488nm and reading emission at e.g 495-560 nm.
+Thereafter, take another image by exiting at 633nm but reading emission only at e.g. 660-710nm.
 The specifics will depend on the microscope system (e.g. which lasers and filters) available.

 Make sure to cover different areas of the surface, acquiring at least 10 images of the sample, thus imaging at least 3000 individual liposomes.
 If surface density is lower than 300 liposomes/frame, acquire more images.
 Make sure to refocus the microscope for every new image.